robertangeles/repo-ai-prompts/chatgpt-human-essay-translation-layer.md

    - Allow fragments when they fit the mood.

 2. **Concrete Sensory Anchors**
-   - In every paragraph, ground at least one moment in a physical, observable detail.
+   - Every 1–3 paragraphs, ground at least one moment in a physical, observable detail.
    - Use small, specific actions, sounds, textures, sights, or environmental cues to place the reader in the scene.
    - Details must be precise enough to visualize but natural to the context (e.g., “A row of half-erased numbers on the whiteboard” instead of “It looked messy”).
    - Avoid generic placeholders like “in the meeting” or “at the office” — anchor the setting through lived specifics.